Skip to main content

 Screening

 Screening applications was done by Commissioners Dennis Brown and Darlanne Hector Mulmat, the City’s Talent Acquisition Manger and staff, and the CPP Interim Executive Director Danell Scarborough.
+The screening of applications phase resulted in the selection of 6 candidates for interviews.

 Community Interview Panel